 Council For European Studies

 The CES Fellowship Program serves as the leading source for pre-dissertation fellowships that fund students' first major research projects in Europe.
-The fellowship sponsors three components: 1) A two-month stay abroad, during which time fellows pursue original archival and field research; 2) Fellows’ participation at the CES International Conference, where they present their findings and receive feedback from senior scholars; 3) Publication of fellows’ research reports in the CES journal, the European Studies Forum (as well as electronically).
-In order to be eligible for the award, applicants must fulfill four criteria: 1) The CES Fellowship is intended to fund students’ first major research project in Europe.
-Students who have already engaged in extensive field work and study in Europe, related to their dissertation, are not eligible.
-2) Applicants must be in the exploratory, early stage of their research.
-3) Applicants are expected to have finished all or a majority of their doctoral coursework.
-4) The applicant’s home university must be a member of the Council’s academic consortium (Brandeis is a member).
+The fellowship sponsors three components:1) a $4,000 award covering a two-month stay abroad, during which time each fellow will undertake original archival and field research; 2) a one-time travel grant intended to support attendance at a CES International Conference, where each fellow will present his or her findings and receive feedback from peers and senior scholars; 3) the publication of each Fellow’s research report in CES’ online journal.
+In order to be eligible for the award, applicants must fulfill four criteria: 1) CES Pre-Dissertation Fellowships are intended to fund students’ first major research project in Europe; students who have already engaged in extensive field work and study in Europe related to their dissertation are not eligible; 2) Applicants must be in the exploratory, early stage of their research; 3) Applicants must not have completed the majority of their doctoral coursework; 4) Pre-Dissertation Fellowships are restricted to students with relationships to specific partner institutions (Brandeis is a member).
 The application deadline is in January.

 DAAD (Deutscher Akademischer Autausch Dienst)

-This program, sponsored by the German government, provides a fellowship for research in the Federal Republic of Germany.
+This program, sponsored by the German government, provides a fellowship for research in Germany's Federal Republic.
 By special arrangement, Brandeis has a priority claim to one fellowship; this means that, all things being equal, an applicant nominated by Brandeis will receive preferential treatment.
 Because Brandeis is a partner institution, all applicants must turn in four complete sets of hard copies of their application (1 original, 3 photocopies) to Brooke Ball at GSAS.

 Davis-Putter Scholarship Fund